Internet Intellectual Property: Everything You Need to Know

 Although there are challenges to the protection of intellectual property on the internet, there are some basic steps you can take to protect yourself.
 The ways you can protect your IP depend on your industry:

 - Use of Notices and Disclaimers: You should make sure visitors to your website are aware that any content on your website is copyrighted.
 You can do this by using prominent trademarks, disclaimers, and notices on your site.
 The disclaimers can let visitors know your property is copyrighted or trademarked and they can face prosecution for infringing on your rights.

 - Encryption: Some digital publishers are using encryption to protect their property from unauthorized duplication.
 This is widely practiced by software vendors, who will require a user's credentials before allowing them to download software from their site.

 - Use of Watermarks: These are widely used by websites that display images online.
 To discourage unauthorized downloading and use, all images on the website are labeled with a prominent watermark.
 Copies without a watermark can be provided to those who buy or who are otherwise given access to the images.

 - Use of Cease and Desist Notices: In case your intellectual property has been duplicated without permission, you can request that the other party take the stolen property down.
 Sometimes a formal “cease and desist” notice can be issued to the offending party.

 If you need help with protecting your intellectual property on the internet, you post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.